 This feels sad, but as Buddha’s First Truth begins, “Life is sorrowful”.
-Clearly, we can’t return to living a hunter-gatherer existence, nor return to our pre-language primordial state.
+Clearly, we can’t return to living a hunter-gatherer existence, let alone return to our pre-language hominid state.
 We are stuck with imagination, thought, and language.
 We are stuck with civilization.
 We could never give up the added comfort and security these afford us.
 Nevertheless, I find ruthlessly facing the facts—the negative consequences of civilization and language—help me manage the negative effects better even if the causes are irreversible.

 Our all or nothing, black and white, predisposition also hinders perspective.
 This myopia hinders the ability to know ourselves, let alone any ability to see beyond ourselves.
-Everything stands disproportionately large in our present.
+Everything stands disproportionately large in our present-day moment.
 In truth, we are still in the early phase of self-discovery as a literate species.
 It was only a few thousand years ago that Buddha succinctly articulated the practical causes of human suffering, and early Taoist articulated the ultimate subtler sides the human cognitive problem: names, words, and thinking which altogether add up to language.

 Circumstances strongly affect how genetic traits play out.
 We, like other animals, are naturally attracted to rich food.
 In the wild, high caloric content favors survival.
 In the cornucopia of modern civilization, obesity and eating disorders result.
 In the social isolation of modern civilization, anxiety and psychiatric disorders exist.
 In material abundance, a hoarding disorder follows naturally.
 In a techno-academic culture, dyslexia stands out.

 The following is from The Kim Foundation.
 They seem to do a good job of outlining our main disorders.